Simplifying Benefits

 • Shows where the member currently is in their plan journey

-• Explains what that phase means in plain language
+• Explains what each phase means

 • When the member is paying the full negotiated rate versus when copays or coinsurance apply